 Restábal

 Restábal village is right in the very heart of the Lecrin Valley, situated to the western end of the Beznar reservoir and at the foot of the Cerro de los Cajorros.
-Located at the centre of the municipality of El Valle (with neighbours, Saleres and Melegis), it is one of the liveliest and most popular villages in the area.
+Located at the centre of the municipality of El Valle (with neighbours, Saleres and Melegis), it is one of the most popular villages in the area.

 This very pretty and tight-knit community is formed around a historic village core, which, like many of the older villages in the area, has Moorish roots from the Nazri times, with some very old and exceptionally pretty houses typical of the region.